 The following is the report of the audit committee of the Board of Directors.
-In connection with the financial statements for fiscal 2015, our audit committee has:
+In connection with the financial statements for fiscal 2017, our audit committee has:

-- reviewed and discussed our audited financial statements for fiscal 2015 with our management and our independent registered public accounting firm; - discussed with our independent registered accountants, the matters required to be discussed by standards promulgated by the AICPA and Public Company Accounting Oversight Board (PCAOB), including Auditing Standard No. 16, "Communications with Audit Committees;" and - received the written disclosures and the letter from our independent registered public accounting firm discussing the matters required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with our independent registered public accounting firm its independence.
+- reviewed and discussed our audited financial statements for fiscal 2017 with our management and our independent registered public accounting firm, including discussions related to critical accounting policies, financial reporting principles and practices, the reasonableness of significant estimates, and the effectiveness of internal control over financial reporting; - discussed with our independent registered accountants, the matters required to be discussed by standards promulgated by the Public Company Accounting Oversight Board (PCAOB) Auditing Standard No. 1301, "Communications with Audit Committees"; and - received the written disclosures and the letter from our independent registered public accounting firm discussing the matters required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the audit committee concerning independence, and has discussed with our independent registered public accounting firm its independence.

-Based on the audit committee's review of the matters noted above and its discussions with our independent accountants and our management, the audit committee recommended to the Board of Directors that the financial statements be included in our annual report on Form 10-K for fiscal 2015.
+Based on the audit committee's review of the matters noted above and its discussions with our independent accountants and our management, the audit committee recommended to the Board of Directors that the financial statements be included in our annual report on Form 10-K for fiscal 2017.